Coat of arms of Haiti

 The coat of arms of Haiti is the national coat of arms of the Republic of Haiti.
 It was originally introduced in 1807, and it has appeared in its current form since 1986.
 Since this Haitian national symbol does not conform to the rules of heraldry for a traditional coat of arms, then it could be considered a national emblem instead (national emblem of Haiti).

 Overview

 It has six draped flags of the country, three on each side, which are located behind a palm tree and cannons on a green lawn.
 Upon the lawn are various items, including a drum, bugles, cannonballs and ship anchors.
-Above the palm tree, there is a liberty cap placed as a symbol of freedom.
+Above the palm tree is a liberty cap placed as a symbol of freedom.

 The ribbon bears the motto L'Union fait la force (Unity makes strength), which is also the motto of several other countries.
 This should not be confused with the national motto of Haiti, which according to the Constitution of Haiti is Liberté, égalité, fraternité (French for 'Liberty, Equality, Fraternity').